 I started around February of 2019 and finished up my course around September time.
 I’ll write about my experience in more detail in another blog, but generally, I didn’t have the worst time on it.
 I had the usual dry AF skin, cracked lips and aches and pains — but nowhere near as bad as I’ve heard other girls have experienced.
 I’d say it gave me low mood, too — but in comparison to what years more of acne would have done to my mood, it was well worth it!

 My skin is now clear and barely scarred.
-Whilst using Roaccutane, I totally stripped back my skincare routine.
+Yep, Roaccutane got rid of my acne for good.
+Whilst using it, I totally stripped back my skincare routine.
 I’d use micellar water to remove my makeup, wash my face (I’ve never had a favourite face wash — I just tend to use whatever I can find at the time), apply a little bit of The Ordinary’s Argan Oil and/or hyaluronic acid, and finished off with Rescue No. One from Science of Skin.
 While I never had awful scarring, I had lots of hyperpigmentation and my skin was very uneven.
 I genuinely think Rescue No. One played a huge part in evening out my skin tone and fading all the red marks I had, so I’d totally recommend it —I have a full review coming soon!